How many credit cards can I have?

 After you hit submit, there's a waiting game.
 How long you wait really depends on the bank or credit card company.
 Some might give you an answer almost instantly, especially if everything lines up perfectly.
 Others might take a few days, or even a couple of weeks, if they need to dig a bit deeper into your business’s financial health or your personal credit history.
 If you don't hear back right away, don't panic.
 It's often just a sign they're doing their due diligence.

-It's a good idea to have a rough idea of your business's annual revenue and your personal income before you start the application.
+It's a good idea to have a rough idea of your business’s annual revenue and your personal income before you apply.
 This helps you fill in the blanks accurately and quickly, making the whole process smoother.